wix-incubator/wix-rest-docs/guides/API Query Language.md

 ## The `sort` section

-The sort section is an array of field names and sort order.
-If the order is not specified, it will be sorted in ascending order:
+The `sort` section is an array of field names and sort order.
+If `order` is not specified for a field, the field is sorted in ascending order.
+Sorting is applied to the first `sort` item, then the second, and so on:

 ```json
 {